-1) Billet The billet of wire rod is mainly continuous cast billet, whose side length is generally 120 ~ 150mm, and the length is generally about 6 ~ 12 meters.
-In actual production, the quality of continuous casting billets is inspected by visual inspection, electromagnetic induction flaw detection and ultrasonic flaw detection;
+1) Billet: The billet used in the wire rod mill production line is mainly continuous cast billet, whose side length is generally 120 ~ 150mm, and the length is generally about 6 ~ 12 meters.
+In actual production, the quality of continuous casting billets is inspected by visual inspection, electromagnetic induction flaw detection, and ultrasonic flaw detection;

 Its production process is as follows: